 Some online courses require proctored testing that may be associated with an additional charge.
 For instance, students taking exams outside of Tallahassee will typically pay fees to an approved testing facility for the services they provide.
-See the FSU Office of Distance Learning website for more information.
+See the FSU Testing Center website for more information.

 FSU distance students pay a $5-per-term (fall and spring only) FSUCard fee.
 FSUCards come with student discounts for participating merchants and businesses and entry to FSU events.
 Your FSUCard can be used to purchase books through FSU’s online bookstore and is a handy reference for your FSU library number when using FSU Distance Library Services.